remotion-dev/remotion/packages/docs/docs/lambda/downloadmedia.md

 - `totalSize` in bytes
 - `downloaded` number of bytes downloaded
-- `progress` relative progress between 0 and 1
+- `percent` relative progress between 0 and 1

 ## Return value